ds9-code/mechanistic-interpretability/README.md

 # Mechanistic Interpretability for Brain Age Prediction

-**Interpretable brain age from sparse autoencoder features—decompose a pretrained MRI encoder, probe for age, intervene on a small set of features to match true age, and validate with saliency maps.**
+**Interpretable brain age from sparse autoencoder features - decompose a pretrained MRI encoder, probe for age, intervene on a small set of features to match true age, and validate with saliency maps.**

 ---